Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

 Even if a company has multi-touch attribution, there are times when additional campaign metrics are not only useful but necessary.
 Attribution takes time to accumulate, especially when sales cycles are long.
 Many of us need to stay on top of campaign ad performance well before opportunities are converted.

-We’ll look at how CaliberMind uses our own technology to evaluate the effectiveness, and then we’ll look at another company’s use case.
+We’ll look at how CaliberMind uses our own technology to evaluate its effectiveness, and then we’ll look at another company’s use case.

 Real-World Example 1

-CaliberMind creates guides for marketers on a regular basis, and some are more effective than others.
-Sometimes we like to dive into the weeds on an interesting (to us) topic when people really just want to know how to identify engaged accounts or how to design an ICP model.
+CaliberMind regularly creates guides for marketers; some are more effective than others.
+Sometimes, we like to dive into the weeds on an interesting (to us) topic when people just want to know how to identify engaged accounts or how to design an ICP model.

 To determine early campaign performance, we looked at: